 \section{Materials \& Methods}

-Para 1

 ABRIDGE accepts a single SAM file as input and returns a compressed file that occupies substantially less space than its BAM or CRAM counterpart.
-Users can choose to retain all the quality scores, which would initiate a lossless compression.
-In several applications, storing the entire quality score is redundant.
-Hence, ABRIDGE can be configured to preserve only those quality values for which the corresponding nucleotide base was a mismatch to the reference or an insertion into the read sequence.
-This option considerably reduces the compressed size but stores the most relevant information which is important for analysis that uses quality scores like variant calling.
+Users can choose to retain all the quality scores, which would launch a lossless compression.
+Several downstream applications do not use quality scores.
+Storing the entire quality score would be redundant for those cases.
+Hence, ABRIDGE offers configurations to preserve only those quality values for which the corresponding nucleotide base was a mismatch to the reference or was an insertion into the read sequence.
+This option considerably reduces the compressed size but stores the most relevant information which is important for downstream analysis that uses quality scores like variant calling.
 To further reduce space, users can eliminate quality scores altogether.
 Some downstream software like transcriptome aligners do not use soft-clips or mismatches, so we designed ABRIDGE to provide options to ignore such information in the SAM file while compressing.
 ABRIDGE compresses SAM files in two passes – in the first pass, relevant information from the SAM file is rearranged, and in the second pass, the file is compressed using generic compressors.
 ABRIDGE decompresses data by applying the reverse algorithm producing all the information that was requested to be stored during compression.
 Once the data is compressed, users have the option of retrieving alignment information from random locations making it very easy to access alignments from anywhere in the genome without having to decompress the entire file.

-Para 2

 ABRIDGE achieves a high compression ratio owing to the underlying strategies of eliminating redundant data.
-Instead of storing the entire sequence of reads, ABRIDGE stores the location of the reference to which the read mapped and relevant information about the mismatched and/or inserted base pairs.
-Instead of storing the exact mapped location, it keeps the difference in mapped position from the previous alignment.
+Instead of storing the entire sequence of reads, ABRIDGE stores the location of the reference to which the read was mapped and relevant information about the mismatched and/or inserted base pairs.
+Instead of storing the exact mapped location, it retains the difference in mapped position from the previous alignment.
 This saves a substantial amount of space for both RNA-Seq and DNA-Seq data.
 ABRIDGE also merges the exact same reads originating from the matching nucleotide position of the reference.
 Read names for uniquely mapped single-ended reads are discarded but preserved for multi-mapped single-ended reads and for paired-end reads to associate each read with the corresponding fragment.
 ABRIDGE offers users a multitude of choices for storing quality values.
-Users can request to keep all the quality values without making any changes or allow ABRIDGE to modify the quality scores of some bases to facilitate better and faster compression.
+Users can request to keep all the quality values without making any changes or allow ABRIDGE to modify the quality scores of some bases to accelerate compression.
 Instead of blindly modifying the quality scores, ABRIDGE inspects each base pair and adjusts its quality value only if the base pair was aligned perfectly to the reference.
 Hence, the quality scores of bases that are inserts and/or mismatches are preserved.
 This allows the users to retain all the relevant information necessary to perform vital downstream analysis like variant calling.
 ABRIDGE stores a modified version of the CIGAR string by including soft clipped bases, quality scores of mismatched and inserted bases along with nucleotides that did not match with the reference.
 Users are also provided with the choice of achieving the best compression by eliminating quality scores altogether.
 This option helps store alignments files for the purpose of performing transcriptome assemblies where quality scores are not typically used (\cite{Song2019AAssembly}).